chrisb09/old_files/README.md

 # File and Folder Scoring Script

 This script lists files and folders in a specified directory, calculates a score based on their size and last modified time, and optionally deletes them based on user input.
+Note that the script ignores files that are linked (soft or hardlink).

 ## Usage